risawitama/verbose-potato/README.md

-## I was going to get a brain transplant, but I changed my mind
+## People saying 'boo! to their friends has risen by 85% in the last year....
+That's a frightening statistic.